taylor-lab/hotspots/README.md

 ### Software and dataset

 ##### Description:
-This is a method to identify population-scale recurrent mutations in cancer, based on a binomial statisical model incoporating underlying mutational processes including nucleotide context mutability, gene-specific mutation rates, and major expected patterns of hotspot mutation emergence
+This is a method to identify population-scale recurrent mutations in cancer based on a binomial statisical model that incoporates underlying mutational processes including nucleotide context mutability, gene-specific mutation rates, and major expected patterns of hotspot mutation emergence

-#### Dependencies:
+##### Dependencies:
 Need R Version 3.0.2 or higher
 Install dependent packages (data.table, IRanges, BSgenome.Hsapiens.UCSC.hg19) as follows: